 Make images accessible

-Images on the page: All of your images should have "alt text" that is descriptive and can serve as a reasonable alternative to the image.
-This gives search engines and screen readers something to work with.
+Images on the page: All of your images must have "alt text" that is brief, descriptive and can serve as a reasonable alternative to the image.
+This gives screen readers and those not able to load images something to work with.
+Watch out for redundancy in your alt text — leave out phrases such as "Image of..." or similar extraneous content in your alt text.

 Make documents accessible